computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 ### How to proceed
 Similar to how we used the Hearst Patterns to extract hypo-hypernym pairs, we will now use dependency-path patterns to do the same.
 Since it is difficult to come up with your own dependency path patterns, we suggest you use the the labeled training data to come up with a list of dependency-paths that are positive examples of paths between actual hyper-hyponym pairs.
-* `depPath/extractRelevantDepPaths.py`: Fill this python script, to extract relevant dependency paths from `wikipedia_deppaths.txt` using the training data and store them to a file
+* `depPath/extractRelevantDepPaths.py`: Fill this python script, to extract relevant dependency paths from `new_wikipedia_deppaths.txt` using the training data and store them to a file
 Note that, these paths can be of different categories.
 For eg. Forward paths: Classify X/Y as Hyponym/Hypernym, Reverse paths: Classify X/Y as Hypernym/Hyponym, Negative paths: Classify X/Y as a negative pair etc.

-* `depPath/extractDepPathHyponyms.py`: Complete this python script to generate a list of hypo-hypernym extractions for the wikipedia corpus (`wikipedia_deppaths.txt`) (similar to Hearst Patterns)
+* `depPath/extractDepPathHyponyms.py`: Complete this python script to generate a list of hypo-hypernym extractions for the wikipedia corpus (`new_wikipedia_deppaths.txt`) (similar to Hearst Patterns)

 * `extractDatasetPredictions.py`: Similar to Hearst patterns, use this to label the train/val/test word-pairs as True (False) if they exist (don't exist) in the extracted hypo-hypernym pairs.